bradenmugg/favor_bank/README.md

 ## Favor Bank
 * Favor Bank is a network that facilitates asking for favors from your networks and rewards members for doing favors for others.
+Enjoy!